Library Member Resources

 You can access IELTS online in all Milton Keynes Libraries and from your computer at home.
 You need to enter your Library Card Membership Number (including the B) when prompted for your library barcode (for example B761234567.
 Note that some numbers end with an X and you should include this too).
 Temporary library card numbers (issued when joining online) can also be used.

-The Road to IELTS was upgraded in November 2018 and can now be accessed on your mobile phone as well as your laptop and tablet.
+The Road to IELTS can also be accessed on your mobile phone as well as your laptop and tablet.

 If you are not a member of the library you can still access IELTS on the computers at libraries in Milton Keynes - just ask library staff to log you on.